elangovana/recommendation-demo/README.md

 # 5. Load Elastic seach movies data
-1. Make sure you that you have metadata "dataset_id" & type ( movies, users, ratings) set on the key you want to index to either 100KDS, 20MDS to represent the 2 different data set when you uploaded the file
+1. Make sure you that you have metadata "dataset_id" (100KDS) & "type" ( movies, users, ratings) when you uploaded the datasets into s3 bucket.
+Run the indexElasticSearch function using the following sample test events to load the dataset into Elastic Search

-2. Load movies into elastic search
+  1. Sample Lambda Test Data - Load movies into elastic search
 ```json
 {
   "Records": [